via Homebrew

-Fast directory jumper that remembers frequently used directories for quick navigation in any shell
+Smart cd replacement that remembers frequently used directories for quick navigation

-zoxide is a directory navigation tool that replaces the standard cd command with intelligent path jumping based on usage frequency.
-It tracks which directories you visit most often and allows you to navigate to them using partial matches, eliminating the need to type full paths.
+zoxide is a directory navigation tool that replaces the standard cd command with intelligent frequency-based jumping.
+It tracks which directories you visit most often and allows you to navigate to them using partial matches and fuzzy search.

 # via Homebrew